LuqmanFarooqui/py2048/README.md

 **Special Notes:**

 > 1. The program will randomly spawn a 2 or a 4 after every valid move if the board size is 5 or above.
 For values, lesser than 5, it would spawn only one 2.
 > 2. Hidden developer option !
 Press capital 'Z' at any point in the game to fill the empty spots of the board with just one entry.
 The spots would be filled randomly with a 2 or a 4 in accordance with the previous point.
 This is to test the game overall, but more specifically, the `move(<parameters>)` function.
+Note that this will increment the `moves_count` and `attempts` variable by just one irrespective of number of spaces automatically filled by the function.

 **Demonstration**